DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 * they can check if a participant’s ID has changed using the `participant_id_changes` nested structure in the [ECFEnrolment](/api-reference/reference-v3.html#schema-ecfenrolment), which contains a `from_participant_id` and a `to_participant_id` string fields, as well a `changed_at` date value
 * if they cannot see a mentor as expected using this endpoint, it's probably because the mentor is not eligible for funding through them.
 In this case, providers should use the [GET /api/v3/unfunded-mentors/ecf/{id} endpoint](/api-reference/reference-v3.html#api-v3-unfunded-mentors-ecf-id-get) to retrieve the mentor’s details

-For more detailed information see the specifications for this [view a single ECF participant endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-get).
+For more detailed information, see the specifications for the [view a single participant endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-get).

 #### Example response body: